Articles on: Getting Started

 Take a first look at your Report using the Preview-Button:

-To save and run your report - click on "Save and Run" in the upper right corner:
+To save and run your report - click on "Save" and "Run":

 Most report runs take only a few seconds to a few minutes.
 However, in some cases—such as processing thousands of orders with multiple line items—a run may take several hours.
 This is due to Shopify's interface limitations.
 You can enable email notifications at any time.
 DataChamp will notify you as soon as the process is complete and your exported file is ready for download.